A7medAbdien/sba7/notes.md

 ## que

-I am trying to do such a scroll affect
+I am wondering how to do such a scroll affect

-what remain is to get the scrolling direction
+it seems to be an infinite scrolling and without scrollbar

+I was able to hide the scrollbar and do the scrolling, but it is not infinite and I can not know the direction of the scrolling

+App.jsx

 ```js
     useEffect(() => {